Bslabe123/EC463_Mini_Project/README.md

 An extra textbox can also be added to account for this.

 # How to use
 cd into the root folder of the project.
 Next, modify the loggedOut.html with the client ID.
-Add your google OAuth client ID to line 5, it should be assigned to "content".
+Add your google OAuth client ID to line 5, it should be assigned to the variable "content".
 Save and close.

 Now start the service with
 > node app.js